TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/SelectTreeConfig.rst

    rootUid (integer, optional)
       Deprecated, use startingPoints (see below);
       uid of the record that shall be considered as the root node of the tree.
-In general this might be set by Page TSconfig, see :ref:`pagetsconfigtceformconfigtreeconfig`

    startingPoints (string, comma separated values)
       allows to set multiple records as roots for tree records.